flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 ### 7. Test

 ??? tip "How to Test Calibration"
     Test each setting with a view like this.
-Make sure the mouse is outside the pop-out window otherwise the aircraft's throttles won't move.
+Make sure the mouse is outside the pop-out window, otherwise the aircraft's throttles won't move.
     <p/>
     ![Test-view](../../assets/flypados3/throttle-calibration/Test-view.png "Test-view"){loading=lazy}
     <p/>